isomerpages/mse-zerowaste/_workgroup/02-citizens_workgroup_faq.md

 ### 9. What is the end outcome?
 How does it benefit me?

 Singapore’s domestic recycling rate has been stagnating at around 20 per cent.
-We hope that the recommendations by the #RecycleRight Citizens’ Workgroup will go some way to help us increase this to 30 per cent – a target set out in the Sustainable Singapore Blueprint.
+We hope that the recommendations by the #RecycleRight Citizens’ Workgroup will go some way to help us increase this to 30 per cent – a target set out in the -[Sustainable Singapore Blueprint](http://www.sustainablesingapore.gov.sg){:target="_blank"}.

 Participating in the #RecycleRight Citizens’ Workgroup will provide you with a deeper understanding of the recycling landscape.
 It will allow you to partner Government in co-creating meaningful solutions which can make an impact on our environment.
 You will also have the opportunity to build new partnerships with other citizens with shared values.
 Collectively, we can build a more active and gracious community.